-To fulfil our mandate, we carry out applied research in space science, engineering, and applications of space data, as well as run educational activities that shape the next generation of scientists, and engineers.
+We carry out applied research in space science, engineering, and applications of space data, as well as run educational activities that shape the next generation of scientists and engineers.

-Our seamless end to end capability gives our students an exceptional learning experience, which enhanced by our close partnerships with industry puts them in a privileged position to meet the demands of employment of a growing international aerospace sector.
+Our seamless end-to-end capability gives our students an exceptional learning experience, which, enhanced by our close partnerships with industry, puts them in a privileged position to meet the employment demands of a growing international aerospace sector.

 and stable structures

 Correlation/validation of FEM